apache/sling-site/src/main/jbake/content/documentation/bundles/content-distribution.md

 Upon import, if a referenced binary is not visible on the destination instance, SCD will retry distributing the content package after a delay has elapsed.

-Binary-less is configured by setting the 'useReferences' to true on the VaultDistributionPackageBuilderFactory.
+Binary-less is configured by setting the `useReferences` to `true` on the VaultDistributionPackageBuilderFactory.

 ### How to configure priority queue?